AviMGala/AviMGala.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Here's a snippet from the final project, implementing a networked projectile
+    Here's a snippet from the final project, implementing a networked projectile that explodes and communicates the explotion animation/sound effects to the listen server.
 </div>

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, *bled* for your project, and then... you reveal its glory in the next row of images.
+Below are snippets of code that make this project work behind the scenes.
+C++ is the backbone of this demo, it enabled the save/load capability of the game, the storing of chat messages, collision, and pretty much everything else that you just saw.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">